flink-extended/ai-flow/docs/content/deployment/deploying_scheduler.md

    ```

    You can check the log of the scheduler and Airflow webserver at `$AIRFLOW_HOME/logs` or `$HOME/airflow/logs`
+   directory. `scheduler-*.log` is log of scheduler and `web-*.log` is log of Airflow web server.
+You can
-   directory.
-You can visit http://127.0.0.1:8080 to see the Airflow web server UI.
+   visit http://127.0.0.1:8080 to see the Airflow web server UI.

 ### CeleryExecutor